AIR FORCE AID SOCIETY

 Childcare for PCS

-Up to 20 hours of free child care, per child, is available through the Family Child Care program to military members PCSing in or out of Joint Base Andrews.
-Childcare must be used within 60 days upon arrival or 60 days prior to departure.
+Up to 20 hours of free child care, per child, is available through the Family Child Care program to military members PCS-ing in or out of Joint Base Andrews.
+Child care must be used within 60 days upon arrival or 60 days prior to departure.
 Visit the M&FRC with a copy of your orders to obtain a voucher.

-Each year AFAS awards a number of $5,000 merit-based scholarships to eligible incoming freshman college students, as a complement to the needs-based support allocated through the Arnold Education Grants program.
+Each year, AFAS awards a number of $5,000 merit-based scholarships to eligible incoming freshman college students, as a complement to the needs-based support allocated through the Arnold Education Grants program.

-Knowing that incidental college expenses for books, fees, and supplies can be challenging financially for families already facing tuition, room, and board costs, AFAS offers a no-interest $1,000 Supplemental Education Loan to help with these expenses.
+Knowing that incidental college expenses for books, fees and supplies can be financially challenging for families already facing tuition, room and board costs, AFAS offers a no-interest $1,000 Supplemental Education Loan to help with these expenses.